jsterling23/snake-game.py/README.md

 # Snake Game!

-> Created this as a fun project over the weekend and to learn a library I havn't messed with before.
+> Created this as a fun project over the weekend to learn a library I havn't messed with before.
 > Who doesn't like a classic like snake??

 ## Getting Started